labib1910024/ECE-4124_1910024/Lab_07.md

 **7.1.
 Experiment No. :** 07

 **7.2.
-Experiment Name :**  Z- transform ,inverse transform , poles and zeros by using MATLAB.
+Experiment Name :**  Obtaining a linear phase FIR filter using Hamming/other types of window

 **7.3.
 Theory :**